Sbu-05-exe/CSC301/README.md

 - [ ] add sysadmin, DB admin etc. section to database and set all signup people as student/traveller
 - [ ] add sessions so that information about person can be seen when reviewing etc.

+- [x] drop the reviews tables
+- [x] add a date column to review table
+- [x] create the review table
+- [] get the add review query to work
+- [] display add comment/review section if users has been logged in

 I'll try leave the styling until last because that stuff generally takes me a while.
 The focus is on getting php and backend related code to work.

 ### optional features